akte-akte/vp-docs/docs/good-things/drag-drop.md

-# drag and drop
+# Embedding components - drag and drop

-there should be a component here:
+This markdown file contains a vue component, which contains a JS drag & drop library :crossed_fingers:

 <DragDrop></DragDrop>

-:crossed_fingers: